peidevs/Event_Resources/doc/meetings/ShowNotes_JAN_2021.md

 ## Notes for JAN 2021

 * Interests
+    - note: this list is not intended to be exhaustive.
+These aren't "meeting minutes".
     - People listed a wide range, encompassing many languages, frameworks.
     - new Apple, VR, blockchain, quantum
     - Graph QL, Apache Spark